alturkovic/domain-utils/README.md

 - `DomainRegistry.getSubDomain`:  `null`
 - `DomainRegistry.stripSubDomain`: `null`

+### What about www?

+The domain name must exclude `www.`.
+This library will treat it as a subdomain otherwise.

 ## Importing into your project using Maven

 Add the JitPack repository into your `pom.xml`.